 We are delighted to present two interviews about several of these sites.
 In one interview Site Superintendent Tim Townsend talks about the Lincoln Home National Historic Site, which is a unit of the National Park Service system.

 In the other interview Site Superitendent Justin Blandford talks about the State Historic Sites portfolio in Springfield.
 Click on the link to watch the interview: https://mediaspace.illinois.edu/media/t/1_ptvxus6x

-In addition, the Old State Capitol State Historic Site and the Governor’s Mansion were recently refurbished and are open to the public with excellent interpretive programs.
+In addition, the Old State Capitol State Historic Site (hyperlink is to a lecture by Mr. Blandford) and the Governor’s Mansion were recently refurbished and are open to the public with excellent interpretive programs.
 Like the Lincoln sites, these two sites are well represented on the web.

 Therefore, we use this web page to indicate or reiterate where Springfield layers onto themes of the Mythic Mississippi project and also to present other important histories of the city.

 Springfield is the locus of a terrible event of racial prejudice: the 1908 riot, which leveled the prosperous African American neighborhood of Springfield and resulted in the lynching of two Black citizens.
 Please refer to our webpage: https://mythicmississippi.illinois.edu/african-american-heritage/1908-race-riot-site/